Daniel595/BBT-faces/README.md

 ## Directories:
 1. "raw" contains images with known ("trained persons") and unknown people (random facial images)
-2. "test" just the resized images from "raw" - all sized to 1280x720
+2. "test" just the resized images from "raw" - all sized to 1280x720 wihtout changing ratio
-3. "result" the face recognition applied to all "test" images
+3. "result" the face recognition app applied to all "test" images

 # some results